Ninoy Aquino International Airport

-Manila International Airport was officially renamed for former Philippine senator Benigno "Ninoy" Aquino Jr., who was assassinated at the airport on August 21, 1983.
+Opened in 1948, the airport was officially renamed for former Philippine senator Benigno "Ninoy" Aquino Jr., who was assassinated at the airport on August 21, 1983.
 NAIA is managed by the Manila International Airport Authority (MIAA), an agency of the Department of Transportation (DOTr).
-It is currently operated by the New NAIA Infrastructure Corporation (NNIC), a subsidiary of San Miguel Corporation.
+It is currently operated by the New NAIA Infrastructure Corporation (NNIC), a private consortium of companies led by San Miguel Corporation.

-Both NAIA and Clark International Airport in Clark Freeport Zone, Pampanga, serve the Greater Manila Area.
-Clark caters mainly to low-cost carriers because its landing fees have been lower ever since former president Gloria Macapagal Arroyo called for Clark to replace NAIA as the Philippines' primary airport.
-NAIA is operating beyond its designed capacity of 35 million passengers, clogging air traffic and delaying flights.
+In 2024, NAIA served more than 50 million passengers, 47% more than the previous year and an all-time record high, making it the busiest airport in the Philippines, the 17th busiest in Asia, and the 38th busiest in the world.
+The airport is operating beyond its designed capacity of 35 million passengers, clogging air traffic and delaying flights.
 As a result, it has consistently been cited as one of the world's worst airports.
-In response, a private consortium has been overseeing the airport's operation and rehabilitation since September 14, 2024.
-Two nearby construction projects meant to reduce congestion at NAIA are also underway: one being the New Manila International Airport in Bulakan, Bulacan, and the other being to upgrade Sangley Point Airport in Cavite City into an international airport.
+In response, the airport’s operations and maintenance were privatized on September 14, 2024, with responsibility transferred to NNIC, which will also oversee the airport’s rehabilitation.

-In 2024, NAIA served more than 50 million passengers, 47% more than the previous year and an all-time record high, making it the busiest airport in the Philippines, the 17th busiest in Asia, and the 38th busiest in the world.
+Both NAIA and Clark International Airport in Pampanga serve the Greater Manila Area.
+Additionally, two nearby projects, meant to reduce congestion at NAIA, are underway: one being the New Manila International Airport in Bulakan, Bulacan, and the other being to upgrade Sangley Point Airport in Cavite City into an international airport.